-Certified Professional Midwives (CPMs) are NOT Legally Authorized to Practice in Alabama
+Certified Professional Midwives (CPMs) ARE Legally Authorized to Practice in Alabama

 MIDWIFERY PROFESSIONAL ORGANIZATION